chelsea-hansen/RSV-Interventions/README.md

 The ```data_prep.R``` script will also save a few additional parameters as ```other_parms.rds```.

+To run the next step (calibration you will need 7 datasets).
+1. The RSV time series (example saved as ```rsv_ts.rds```)
+2. The RSV age distribution (example saved as ```age_distribution.rds```)
+3. ```yinit.rds``` - created with the ```data_prep.R``` R script
+4. ```yinit.vector.rds``` - created with the ```data_prep.R``` R script
+5. ```other_parms.rds``` - created with the ```data_prep.R``` R script
+6. The birth rate dataset created with the ```data_prep.R``` R script (example provided as ```births_kingcounty.rds```
+7. ```contact_POLYMOD.rds``` - already provided in the correct format.
+Please make sure you have prepared all of these datasets before moving to the next step.

 # Step 2 - Calibration
+This step is the trickiest step in the process and likely where you will have the most difficulty.
+But the good news is you only need to run this once and then you can update change your immunozation scenarios as you like!

-This step uses the R scripts in the "Calibration" folder. rsv_dynamics.R is the function which runs the model equations. model_calibration.R is the script which uploads the data, calls the rsv_dynamics function, and uses maximum likelihood estimation to estimate the model parameters.
-You will use the model_calibration.R script.
-Many parameters are set based on the literature.
+This step uses the R scripts in the ```2.
+Calibration``` folder. ```rsv_dynamics.R``` is the function which runs the model equations. ```model_calibration.R``` is the script which uploads the data, calls the rsv_dynamics function, and uses maximum likelihood estimation to estimate the model parameters.
+You will use the ```model_calibration.R``` script.
+As shown in the table at the top of the page, many of the parameters are fixed based on earlier papers.

-The model fits 8 parameters:
+The initial step uses Maximil Likelihood Estimation to fit 4 parameters.
+The initial step is fitting only to the pre-pandemic time period (before March 2020).
- - The baseline transmission rate (beta)
+ 1. The baseline transmission rate (&beta;), bounded between 6 and 9.
- - The amplitude of seasonal forcing
+ 2. The amplitude of seasonal forcing (*b*1).
- - The timing/phase of seasonal forcing
+ 3. The timing/phase of seasonal forcing (&phi;), bounded between 0 and 2&pi;.
- - The duration of transplacental immunity
- - The relative risk of hospitalization given infection among infants protected by transplacental immunity
- - The number of weekly external introductions of infection (seeding)
- - The proportion of infections leading to a reported RSV hospitalization in seniors
-   - The proportion of infections leading to hospitalizations in the 1-4yrs age group is set to the same value as the proportion in adults 65+ yrs (van Boven et al. "Estimating Transmission Parameters for Respiratory Syncytial Virus and Predicting the Impact of Maternal and Pediatric Vaccination."
-JID.
-2020.)
-   - The proportion of infections leading to hospitalizations in the 5-64 yrs age group is .06 times the proportion in adults 65+ yrs, based on influenza (Biggerstaff et al. "Estimating the Potential Effects of a Vaccine Program Against an Emerging Influenza Pandemic—United States."
-CID.
-2015.)
- - The proportion of infections leading to a reported RSV hospitalization in infants <2 months
+ 4. The proportion of infections leading to reported hospitalizations - reporting rate (&theta;), bounded to be between 0 and 1.
-   - The proportion of infections in infants >2 months (in 2-month age bands) is set relative to those <2 months based on the paper by Zheng et al referenced at the top of this document.

-Save the estimated parameters for use in modeling the impact of interventions
+The second step uses these fitted parameters to fit the pandemic through the 2022-23 rebound season.
+To fit this time period the code will reduce the number of contacts by different amoungs at different points.
+In addition to reducing the number of contacts, exteral seeing of infections is reduced to zero from April 2020 - February 2021, and then gradually returns to normal by May 2021.
+Fitting contact reductions:
+ 1. It is assumed that there is a reduction in contacts from April - June 2020, corresponding with stay-at-home-order.
+Model will fit the amount of reduction (proportion between 0-1, with 1 representing pre-pandemic contact patterns)
+ 2. It is assumed that following the end of stay-at-home orders, contacts remained lower into 2021.
+The model will fit the amount of reduction and the number of weeks contacts remained supressed.
+ 3. It is assumed that contacts began to return to normal in 2021.
+The model will estimate how long this ramp-up took and what level it reached by the end of 2021.
+ 4. It is assumed that there was another drop in contacts coinciding with the emergence of the Omicron variant in winter 2021-2022.
+The model will fit the amount and duration of this reduction.
+ 5. It is assumed that following the initial Omicron wave, contacts gradually increased through 2022, returning to pre-pandemic levels by the fall of 2022.
+The model will fit the number of weeks this return to normal took.

+In addition to fitting the reductions in contacts, the model will fit a new reporting rate to account for increases in testing and RSV case reporting.
+The new reporting rate is bounded between the pre-pandemic reporting rate, and a 100% increase.

+After completing parts 1 and 2 of the calibration step, you will have a figure that looks like this:

 # Step 3 - Model the Impact of Interventions
 This step uses the R scripts in the "Interventions" folder. intervention_models.R is the function that runs the model equations (with compartments for vaccination in seniors and monoclonal antibodies in infants). intervention_scenarios.R uses the parameters from Step 2 and estimates the impact of interventions under different scenarios for intervention coverage, effectiveness, and timing.
 Sample scenarios are provided, but these can be modified to answer your research questions.